tjungbauer/helm-charts/charts/compliance-operator-full-stack/README.md

 This Helm Chart is installing and configuring the Compliance operator, using the following workflow:

 1. Create required Namespace
-2. Installing the Compliance operator by applying the Subscription and Operatorgroup object.
+2. Installing the Compliance operator by applying the Subscription and OperatorGroup object.
 (In addition, the InstallPlan can be approved if required)
 3. Verifying if the operator is ready to use Install and configure the compliance operator.
 4. Apply a ScanSettingBinding and, optionally, a TailoredProfile.